 wdisp/system_1 = SID=XXX, MSHOST=XXX-FQDN, MSPORT=XXXX, SSL_ENCRYPT=1, SRCSRV=*:44310, SRCURL=/sap/bc/webdynpro/;/sap/es/;/sap/bc/gui/;/sap/bc/apc;/sap/bw/ina;/sap/bw/Mime/DS/Content

 Remember that SAP Fiori is one of the key pillars of S/4HANA and is required for delivering innovation.
 With the recommendations outlined you should be able to run Fiori with S/4HANA quickly and benefit from those innovations.

-Do you have additional recommendations around Fiori or questions?
-Let us know in the comments.
+Do you have any questions?
+Let us know in the comments section.

 SAP S/4HANA RIG